philipdaubmeier/GraphIoT/doc/grafana/configure_datasource.md

 ## Setup admin user

-After you start the application and go to the grafana url in your browser, you should see the grafana login page.
+After you start the application and go to the grafana url (`http://localhost:53685/grafana` or `https://your.domain/path-to-graphiot-website/grafana`) in your browser, you should see the grafana login page.

 Enter the initial magic credentials with username `admin` and password: `admin`.
 You should be promted to create a real admin user with a username and password of your choice.

 ## Create datasource

 In the `Configuration` menu, go to `Data Sources`.
-Add a new datasource and select `JSON`.
+Add a new datasource and select `Graphite`.

-If you do not have a `JSON` datasource, install the respective plugin from [here](https://grafana.com/grafana/plugins/simpod-json-datasource).

-In the `JSON` datasource configuration panel, set the URL for dev to:
+In the `Graphite` datasource configuration panel, set the URL for dev to:

     http://localhost:53685/api/grafana